Dead Flowers | Interview | Echoes of the Free Festival Spirit

 Mark: As mentioned above, I was late to the party, but after a string of stand-in drummers, including Graham Swaddle from God’s Ultimate Noise, we ended up auditioning and securing Carl Moorby as our drummer.
 I really clicked with Carl, and to me, this was the start of the symbiotic, creative force of the band.

 Ferank: Dead Flowers already existed when I met them.
 At first, I was their super roadie, then manager.
-They had been given a tour support slot for the Leicester band Crazyhead, and they had a friend filling in as vocalist because they had sacked the original singer, as they really wanted to do the Crazyhead tour.
+They had been given a tour support slot for the Leicester band Crazyhead, and they had a friend filling in as vocalist because the original singer left, as they really wanted to do the Crazyhead tour.
 I was at a small festival/gathering with members of Dead Flowers and Porkbeast, the bass player from Crazyhead.
 We played as The Mind Flowers with me on vocals and Porkbeast on bass.
 I remember we played ‘Red House’ by Hendrix.
 Not long after that, I was asked to permanently sing for them.

 Dead Flowers at Bar 69, Amsterdam